 Much like packing to go away, when you will fill whatever size suitcase you are taking, visiting the Alhambra and Generalife will fill whatever time you can afford it, whether that be a morning or a month.
 The average visit is said to be 3 hours.

 At the risk of making it sound like a military operation, visiting the Alhambra complex demands just a little bit of thought before you go.
-You need a plan of attack!
+You need to plan your visit to get the most out of it.

-Click on the Red Tabs below for some essential information and really useful advice that will help you get the best out of it.
+Click on the tabs below for some essential information and really useful advice that will help you get the best out of it.
 Please also see the map at the bottom of the page which will help you to get your bearings.

 Tickets can be purchased online at the official ticket website of the Patronato de la Alhambra.